mganahl/Tensor/README.md

 * BLAS
 * LAPACK

-A more thourough documentation will be written at a later stage
+A more thorrough documentation will be written at a later stage